-The ACC Accredited Employer Programme entitles you to downward levy adjustments, in exchange for taking responsibility for your employees’ work injury claims.
+The Accredited Employers Programme entitles you to downward levy adjustments, in exchange for taking responsibility for your employees’ work injury claims.
 Under the Programme, your existing levies can be adjusted by up to 90%.
 However, responsibilities include the delivery of all statutory entitlements, such as weekly compensation for lost earnings.

 If you join the Programme, and become an ‘accredited employer’, you effectively agree to act on behalf of ACC for your employee’s work-related injuries.

 We review your participation in the Programme each year to ensure you continue to meet the Programme’s criteria.

 There are two cover options to choose from - the Partnership Discount Plan, and the Full Self Cover Plan.
 Both options have an identical application and assessment process.

 If you join the Partnership Discount Plan, you assume responsibility for the management and costs of your employees’ work-related injuries and illnesses for a nominated claims management period.